al6x/nim/keep/readme.md

   show query and chunk trigrams, don't do separate app, use with notes, just add extra vidgets to display peformance and trigrams.
 - Add space/doc/block link for both embed and block display.
+- Spaces have different colors of favicon, favicon set on top level compponent as window_icon

 # Lodo